Harendharan/VSD-internship/README.md

 ---

 ### Overview
-This project demonstrates controlling Raspberry Pi Pico with our VSDSqradron Mini using comunication protocol  (USART) at a common baud rate (e.g., 9600 bps).
+This project demonstrates controlling Raspberry Pi Pico with our VSDSqradron Mini using comunication protocol Universal Synchronous Asynchronous Receiver-Transmitter (USART) at a common baud rate (e.g., 9600 bps).
 VSDSquadron Mini is powered by CH32V003F4U6 chip with 32-bit RISC-V core based on RV32EC instruction set and on the other hand, Raspberry Pi Pico is based on ARM Cortex-M0+ based microcontroller.
-In our project, We re controlling the ARM based Raspberry Pi Pico with our RISC V based VSDSqradron Mini board.
+In our project, We are controlling the ARM based Raspberry Pi Pico with our RISC V based VSDSqradron Mini board.
 It can also be done vice versa.

 ---